 The Preface

-Back in February, I had planned on combining this hike with The Pulpit.
-But then I decided to save the outing for a short day like today.
-So we could get in a quick trip after work.
-It would also be an excellent place to snowshoe, especially in winter months, when the going is slow.
+I planned on combining this hike with The Pulpit in February.
+Then I decided to save the short outing as an after-work trip.
+It’d also be an excellent place to snowshoe, especially in winter when the going is usually slow.

 See more trip photos here.